Office of the Governor

 11.8 Conforming Alternate Versions

-A public entity may use conforming alternate versions of ICT to comply with these rules only where it is not possible or practical to make the ICT directly accessible due to undue burden, safety, or legal limitations.
+A public entity may use conforming alternate versions of ICT to comply with these rules only where it is not possible to make the ICT directly accessible due to technical or legal limitations.

 11.9 Equivalent Facilitation